ysmnltf/RBF-MLP/README.md

-# Implementing and Comparing MLP and RBF
+# RFB Implementation

-Sampling x's and y's and train them using Multi-layer Perceptron and Radial Basis Functions.
+Collected data points (x, y pairs) and training on them with both Multi-layer Perceptron (MLP) and Radial Basis Functions (RBF) networks for analysis and comparison.

 ## Equation